anlausch/DEBIE/readme.md

 [ArXive Link](https://arxiv.org/abs/1909.06092)

+## Update
+An example Colab demonstrating the use of ECT, BAT, and KMeans++ for reproducing our scores on English fastText can be found here: https://colab.research.google.com/drive/1C05uSYIK1Qn02G2f02IGfUF3J-Hxix0I

 ## Repository Description

 This code contains all code needed to reproduce the experiments and results reported in our paper.